HybridZach/openvpn3-gui/README.md

 This application seeks to provide a basic/minimalistic GUI for openvpn3 CLI using Python & QT5.

 Eventually it will be cross-platform but for now its Linux only.
-Plans to upload the inital stable(ish) version, then go from there.
+Plans to upload the initial stable(ish) version, then go from there.
+Going to implement openvpn3 python API and DBUS functionality eventually also (For now it uses system CLI calls)

 <dl>
   <dt>Basic features so far:</dt>